Windsor to Toronto: Entertainment, sports and dining adventure

 Location: 75 Bremner Boulevard, Toronto

-Enjoy cozy rooms, craft cocktails and skyline city views at Ace Hotel Toronto, one of Travel + Leisure’s top 100 new hotels in the world.
+Enjoy cozy rooms, craft cocktails and skyline city views at one of Travel + Leisure’s top 100 new hotels in the world.

 Location: 51 Camden Street, Toronto

-Toronto’s landmark heritage hotel, Fairmount Royal York is within walking distance of most downtown sports and nightlife.
-Valet parking at the east entrance, self-parking options nearby are also available.
+Toronto’s landmark heritage hotel is within walking distance of most downtown sports and nightlife.
+Valet parking is available at the east entrance and self-parking options nearby.

 Location: 100 Front Street West, Toronto

-The Park Hyatt Toronto sits opposite the Royal Ontario Museum and a short walk to Yorkville, one of Toronto’s trendiest neighborhoods.
+The Park Hyatt is located opposite the Royal Ontario Museum, a short walk to Yorkville, one of Toronto’s trendiest neighbourhoods.
 The cityscape view from the rooftop lounge is outstanding.
-Valet parking offered.
+Valet parking is offered.

 Location: 4 Avenue Road, Toronto

-The St. Regis Toronto is a five-star property with all the luxury services and amenities you’d expect and then some like the white-glove butler service and the daily Champagne sabering ritual.
+This five-star property offers all the luxury services and amenities you’d expect and then some like the white-glove butler service and the daily Champagne sabering ritual.
 Valet parking and electric car charging station provided.

 Location: 325 Bay Street, Toronto